Wyoming County sitting in new technology sweet spot

 “Our governor has really paid attention to Wyoming County.
 This didn’t just happen,” he said of Omnis locating in the county.
 “This required a business plan and a lot of people had to be involved.
 I just want to thank him for all he’s done.
 We are looking at major growth here in the county.”

-In addition to the new tech companies, new mining operations are opening in Itmann, Kopperston, Wyco, and Stephenson, Goode noted.
+In addition to the new tech companies, there are new mining operations opening in Itmann, Kopperston, Wyco, and Stephenson, Goode noted.

 “We’re starting to see trains carrying coal again,” Goode said.
 “That’s an improvement.
 There are a lot of good things happening.”